Key Facts & Figures

 High & Heavy

 With berths 10, 15 and 25, the port offers three berths for the handling of particularly large and heavy goods.
-At berth 15, the heavy-duty areas are upgraded by ROSTOCK PORT GmbH.
-This is where a special quay with a heavy-duty rail track was built for a Liebherr crane with a lifting capacity of up to 1,600 tonnes, which put into Operation mid of 2019.
-This will improve the possibilities for handling extremely heavy project cargo as well as the attractiveness of the location for further company relocations for the production and assembly of heavy cargo.
+At berth 15, the heavy-duty areas were upgraded by ROSTOCK PORT GmbH.
+This is where a special quay with a heavy-duty rail track was built for a Liebherr crane with a lifting capacity of up to 1,600 tonnes,.
+This improves the possibilities for handling extremely heavy project cargo as well as the attractiveness of the location for further company relocations for the production and assembly of heavy cargo.

 Container